modelica/ModelicaConference2021/README.md

 ### UPDATE: THE PRELIMINARY PROGRAM and some information about the conference organization : [LINK](practical.md)

-### UPDATE: Registration open: follow this [LINK](https://www.trippus.se/web/registration/Registration.aspx?view=registration&idcategory=AB0ILBBscfgVo6ZZ4O5u-Bx5_XkKg9Y5J_hMAXgfFYWRClh6asLWnZ_P6iGC5e3_zu9Z7Hyb5Hv_&ln=eng) to register.
-For sponsorships, vendor sessions and tutorials please find the links in [Other Calls](othercalls.md)
+### UPDATE: Registration closing soon: follow this [LINK](https://www.trippus.se/web/registration/Registration.aspx?view=registration&idcategory=AB0ILBBscfgVo6ZZ4O5u-Bx5_XkKg9Y5J_hMAXgfFYWRClh6asLWnZ_P6iGC5e3_zu9Z7Hyb5Hv_&ln=eng) to register.

-IMPORTANT: Please note that the registration deadline is **September 11, 11:59 CEST** and that the number of participants is currently limited to **1000**
+IMPORTANT: Please note that the registration deadline is **September 13, 11:59 CEST** and that the number of participants is currently limited to **1000**

-UPDATE: The submission deadline has been extended to 10th of May 2021

-UPDATE :The conference will be fully online and free and the dates have been extended - September 20-24, 2021

 Given the current situation the MA board and the organizers have made the decision to move the conference fully online and extended the dates to September 20-24, 2021.